readthedocs/readthedocs.org/docs/user/guides/hosting-integrations.rst

    Ad shown on documentation pages that helps Read the Docs to be sustainable.
    Read more at :doc:`advertising`.

+`Google Analytics`_
+   Google Analytics integration to track pageviews on your documentation.
+   Read more at :doc:`analytics:Enabling Google Analytics on your Project`.

 ..
 TODO: explain "Visual diff" when we have it available for our users.